awsdocs/amazon-eks-user-guide/doc_source/eks-custom-ami-windows.md

    1. Choose **Specify component version**\.

    1. In the **Component Version** field, enter *** `version.x` ***, replacing *`version`* with a supported Kubernetes version\.
 Entering an * `x`* for part of the version number indicates to use the latest component version that also aligns with the part of the version you explicitly define\.
 Pay attention to the console output as it will advise you on whether your desired version is available as a managed component\.
 Keep in mind that the most recent Kubernetes versions may not be available for the build component\.
-For more information about available versions, see [Retrieving information about `eks-optimized-ami-windows` component versions](https://quip-amazon.com/6s0MAv8iuaBx#temp:C:XQJ7df0cffa49a541068d0b3554c)\.
+For more information about available versions, see [Retrieving information about `eks-optimized-ami-windows` component versions](#custom-windows-ami-component-versions)\.
 **Note**
 The following `eks-optimized-ami-windows` build component versions require `eksctl` version `0.129` or lower:
 `1.24.0`
 `1.23.1` or lower
-`1.22.3` or lower
-`1.21.3` or lower
-`1.20.2` or lower

 1. Complete the remaining image recipe inputs with your required configurations\.
 For more information, see [Create a new image recipe version \(console\)](https://docs.aws.amazon.com/imagebuilder/latest/userguide/create-image-recipes.html#create-image-recipe-version-console) in the Image Builder User Guide\.